dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 To run the code in this example, the following is required.

-* The requisite information for problem submission through SAPI, as described in :ref:`dwavesys`
+* The requisite information for problem submission through SAPI, as described in :ref:`sapi_access`
 * Ocean tools :doc:`dwave-system </docs_system/sdk_index>`.
   Optionally: :doc:`problem-inspector </docs_inspector/sdk_index>`.